lgalke/al-folio/_posts/2019-08-20-the-lottery-ticket-hypothesis.md

 In follow-up work, however, the authors have introduced a different technique to deal with deeper models: late resetting[^lth-at-scale].
 With late resetting, the weights are reset to values early in the training process instead of strictly to their initial values.
 Hence, learning rate warm-up is not necessary anymore.
 Late resetting is specifically important to find winning tickets for deeper models.
+Technically, late resetting relaxes the lottery ticket hypothesis a little.
+Though, the authors rewind the parameters to early values in the training process (0.1% -- 7% through).
+Therefore, the potential implications of the lottery ticket hypothesis are only marginally affected: "you don't need to train *much* before you could prune".

 #### winning tickets outside of the image domain

 Is the lottery ticket phenomenon an artefact of supervised image classification with feed-forward convolutional nets nets or does it generalize to other domains?
 Yu et al.[^lth-nlp] could show that winning tickets also exist in reinforcement learning and natural language processing architectures.
-Their experiments include classic control problems, Atari games, LSTMs, and Transformers.
+Their experiments include classic control problems and Atari games for reinforcement learning, as well as LSTMs and Transformers for NLP.
 They managed to find winning tickets for all architectures.
 This suggests that the LTH phenomenon is not restricted to supervised image classification but might be a general property of deep neural nets.

 #### transferring winning tickets

 So far, the procedure to identify winning tickets is still expensive as it involves several full training passes.
 How can we still benefit from the winning tickets?
 Can we transfer them to other tasks such that only a small fraction of weights need to be learned for the target task?

-Several works have analyzed whether winning tickets are transferable across tasks within the image domain[^trf1][^trf2].
+Two papers have already addressed this question: Mehta 2019[^trf1] and Morcos et al.[^trf2].
+Both works stay in the image domain and transfer winning tickets across different object recognition tasks.
 Both works suggest that winning tickets are transferable across tasks.
-However, each makes use of a particular relaxation.

 Mehta[^trf1] relaxes late resetting to using the best weights anywhere in the training process on the source task.
-His explanation of this decision is that the purpose of transfer learning is to save training effort on the target task.
+His reasonable explanation is that the purpose of transfer learning is to save training effort on the target task.
+His experiments on CIFAR-10, FashionMNIST, and SmallNORB  show that winning tickets are transferable even though 90-95% of the weights were removed.
+Please note that, the final fully-connected layers are fine-tuned.
+Fine-tuning the final fully-connected layers is mandatory in these transfer learning scenarios because different tasks have different classes.

-In the LTH[^lth] paper, winning tickets are evaluated against random tickets.
-These random tickets share the same structure but are re-initialized at random.
-The inductive bias of winning tickets comes from both the initialization and the structure[^trf2].
-The empirical results from the original LTH paper compares against randomly initialized tickets with the same structure.
-This is more challenging than comparing against random tickets whose mask is also drawn at random.

-Morcos et al.[^trf2] compare against random tickets that are not only randomly initialized but are also randomly permuted.
-The authors argue that the inductive biases of winning tickets consists of both the initialization and the structure.
-They further observe that larger datasets lead to better transferable winning tickets.
+Morcos et al. 2019[^trf2] have conducted large-scale experiments on transfer learning within the image domain.
+The study considers VGG19 and ResNet50 architectures on CIFAR-10/100, FashionMNIST and MNIST while also varying the optimizer (SGD and Adam).
+Their results suggest that winning tickets are not specific to a certain optimizer.
+For instance, a winning ticket obtained via SGD training can be used to initialize weights that are then trained by Adam.
+Regarding transfer across tasks, the authors have compared winning tickets from other datasets to winning tickets obtained on the same dataset.
+Surprisingly, winning tickets from other datasets are nearly as good as tickets obtained on the same dataset.
+A key result is that larger datasets produce more generic winning tickets.

 #### how do winning tickets look like

-Zhou et al.[^deconstruct] have conducted a closer investigation on winning tickets.
-They show that a crucial element of the initialization is the sign of the weight.
-Furthermore, the authors develop the notion of supermasks that lead to good accuracy even without further training.
-They claim that sparse subnetworks work particularly well, when inititializations are close to their final form.
+Zhou et al.[^deconstruct] have closely investigated the properties of winning tickets.
+They show that a crucial element of the initialization values are their signs.
+It seems that the actual magnitude of the initialization value is less important.
+That might give a clue that optimizers struggle to adjust a negative attribution into a positive one and vice versa.

+They further hypothesize that masking certain weights to zero is similar to performing training iterations.
+The information that a certain feature will be irrelevant for the current classification task is as precious as conducting actual training iterations.

+After analyzing different pruning and alteration criteria, the authors further claim that sparse subnetworks work particularly well, when initializations are close to their final form.
+Building on top of this hypothesis, the authors go even further and develop the notion of supermasks, which are mere initializations of masks and values that are not trained at all.
+Interestingly, these supermasks yield accuracy scores that are far better than chance.

 #### pruning and dropout